Specialist Leasehold Extension Solicitors

 Avoid paying any ground rent for the remaining term of the lease (although you will still have to pay any service charge)

-How To Extend Your Lease – first steps
+How To Extend A Lease – first steps

 If you are eligible for an extended lease, the first thing you need to do is contact a specialist solicitor to deal with all the legal documentation in extending your lease.